-Research has shown that practicing self-care can lead to greater job satisfaction among social workers.
-When social workers prioritize their own well-being, they are better equipped to support their clients and navigate the challenges of their profession.
+Research has shown that practicing self-care can lead to greater job satisfaction among human service professionals.
+When their own well-being is prioritized, they are better equipped to support their clients and navigate the challenges of their work.

 Series | Ethics and Boundaries |